PeterLesiak/forge-3d/README.md

 > const camera = new Camera(scene);
 > camera.position.z = -10.0;
 >
-> // PointLight is a type of light that acts like a light bulb
+> // PointLight behaves similarly to a light bulb
 > const light = new PointLight(scene);
 > light.position.set(0.5, 1.5, -0.5);
 >
-> // Mesh is a collection of Geometry & Material (already created by Cube class helper)
+> // Mesh is a collection of Geometry & Material (already created by Cube helper)
 > const cube = new MeshBuilder.Cube(scene);
 >
-> // onTick is notified every frame (deltaTime: time between last frame in seconds)
+> // onTick is notified every frame
 > scene.onTick(deltaTime => {
 >     // Rotation is specified in Euler Angles and internally stored as Quaternion
 >     cube.rotate(0.1 * deltaTime, 0.2 * deltaTime, 0.3 * deltaTime);